ggandor/lightspeed.nvim/README.md

 For a detailed description of the available options, see the docs: `:h lightspeed-config`.

+### Notes

+* While the plugin is active, the actual cursor is down on the command line, but its position in the window is kept highlighted, using the attributes of the built-in `Cursor` highlight group - should you experience any issues, you should check the settings of that first.
+Alternatively, you can tweak the `LightspeedCursor` group, to highlight the cursor in a custom way.

 ## 📚 An in-depth introduction of the key features

 Lightspeed's closest ancestor is the beloved